khulnasoft-lab/khulnasoft-helm/docs/marketplace/gcp/gke/README.md

 # Khulnasoft Container Security Platform (CSP) for GCP Marketplace

-This Github repo retains the helm charts and Kubernetes application manifest for Khulnasoft Security's GCP Kubernetes Application Market offering.
+This Github repo retains the helm charts and Kubernetes application manifest for KhulnaSoft Security's GCP Kubernetes Application Market offering.
 This readme includes reference documentation regarding installation and upgrades while operating within Google Kubernetes Engine.

 Installation is simple, as Cloud Native apps should be!
 There is a minimum pre-requisite to attend to beyond having a GCP account: Khulnasoft recommends running the Container Security Platform in a dedicated namespace.
 At the time of this writing creating a namespace in GKE requires kubectl.
 Fortunately, it's also very easy using the cloud shell.
 First, authenticate to the cluster, then create a namespace as follows: